-ORLIN Technologies offers controllers for stepper, servo and linear motors – covering the whole range of motors and stages, as well as compatible devices from other suppliers.
-We have a wide range to suit almost every application and are developing new models with Industrial Fieldbus connectivity to satisfy the requirements of Industry 4.0.
+ORLIN Technologies specialises in controllers for stepper, servo and linear motors.
+These cover the whole range of motors and stages, as well as compatible devices from other suppliers.
+We have a wide range to suit almost every application and have new models with Industrial Fieldbus connectivity in development, to satisfy the requirements of Industry 4.0.

 Stepper motor controllers

 Programmable controllers will allow stepper motors to run sequences of movements “stand alone” without external control such as from a PLC.
 However, most controllers also accept external inputs like “step” and “direction” signals.
 We have programmable controllers for stepper motors from 1A to 8A.

 Stepper motor drivers do not have any programming capability and therefore rely solely on external signals.
 They are therefore simple and low cost devices that are often compact enough to be mounted on the motor itself.
 This saves space and wiring.